Ke'Bryan Hayes Player Props: Pirates vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.9 K/9, which ranks 12th in the league.
+- The 8.9 strikeouts per nine innings compiled by the Mariners pitching staff ranks 11th in the league.

-- Mariners pitchers combine to give up 34 home runs (0.7 per game), the first-fewest in baseball.
+- Mariners pitchers combine to allow the fewest home runs in baseball (41 total, 0.8 per game).

+- Castillo (3-2) takes the mound for the Mariners in his 11th start of the season.
+He has a 2.97 ERA in 57 2/3 innings pitched, with 66 strikeouts.

-- The right-hander last appeared on Sunday against the Atlanta Braves, when he went seven innings, allowing three earned runs while giving up six hits.
+- The right-hander's most recent time out came on Tuesday against the Oakland Athletics, when he threw six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.